Mozambican Marine Conservation Project

 Volunteers on the Mozambican Marine Conservation Project

-Free Time Take advantage of the calm and peaceful atmosphere in Barra after an exciting week of diving.
+Free Time Take advantage of the calm and peaceful atmosphere in Barra after an exciting week of diving and snorkelling.
 The pristine beach of Barra is perfect for relaxation and offers a great spot to watch some incredible sunsets.
-You can enjoy water sports, snorkelling, nights under the stars, and a beach barbecue, all arranged by the team.
+You can enjoy water sports, nights under the stars, and a beach barbecue, all arranged by the team.
 If you want to add more excitement, you can head into the town of Tofo and explore the restaurants, local markets, surf schools, and bars.
 Finally, you can always enjoy the infinity pool in your accommodation, which overlooks the estuary and offers a serene and relaxing atmosphere!

 Humpback Whale Breaching